University of Minnesota Appendix

 • Research data such as micrographs

-The RIO inventories the sequestered materials, labels them clearly, and provides receipts to the respondents.
+The RIC Program and/or RIO inventories the sequestered materials, labels them clearly, and provides a copy of the inventory log to the respondents.

-Supervised access will be allowed to original sequestered materials.
+Supervised access will be allowed to original sequestered materials for the respondent.

 Rights and responsibilities regarding physical evidence